Our story

 From there, features accreted naturally.
 We added subscription detection after noticing we were paying for three services we'd forgotten about — and building the algorithm to detect them automatically was genuinely fun.
 We added anomaly alerts after a forgotten free trial turned into an unexpected $249 charge.
 We added reimbursement tracking because we travel constantly for work and the process of compiling expense reports was genuinely painful.

-Every feature in SkyLight exists because we needed it ourselves.
+That's how a Mint replacement became a subscription killer.
+Every feature in Skycopia exists because we needed it ourselves.
 That's still true today.

 We're a small team.
 We move fast, we fix bugs quickly, and we add features because we need them — not because a product manager decided it was the quarter for it.
 If you have an idea, reach out.
 There's a good chance it's already on our list.
 And if it's not, that probably just means we haven't been burned by the problem yet.

-We built SkyLight for ourselves.
+We built Skycopia for ourselves.
 We're sharing it because we think you deserve better too.

 How we got here